 Unsightly but harmless algae at Caroline Bay

-A harmless plant plankton species with a brown scummy appearance has been turning up at Caroline Bay in Timaru this autumn.
+A harmless plant plankton species with a brown scummy appearance has been turning up at Caroline Bay in Timaru recently.

 The naturally occurring algae, which some people mistake for contamination, is a surf diatom and creates brownish foam on the waves and on the beach, particularly after swell events and as the tide recedes.